I’ve not hired a freelance writer before. What’s the process?

 Why can I trust you with editing and proofreading my copy?

-- I can transform your copy using skills I learned from studying a BA in English & Creative Writing
+- I can transform your copy using the skills I learned from studying a BA in English & Creative Writing

 - My bionic eye can spot the smallest mistakes